WokLibCodeClub/.github/profile/README.md

 We have devised an "Introduction to Python" course called *Hello Python*.
 You can follow along with the coding in the Code Club sessions, or you can look at the material on this website here: [Hello Python](https://github.com/WokLibCodeClub/Hello-Python/blob/main/README.md)

+During the session we will show you a website where you can practise proper keyboard typing, which will make your Python coding much more fun.
+The site is [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).

 <details><summary></summary>

 Have you had a birthday yet this year?